Alejogb1/job-board/blog-data/foreach-loop-with-string-array.md

 }
 ```

-That's it that's the core of it pretty simple huh The `foreach` loop takes each element in the `myStrings` array and puts it into the `str` variable for each cycle of the loop then we just print that string to the console in this example
+That's it that's the core of it pretty simple right The `foreach` loop takes each element in the `myStrings` array and puts it into the `str` variable for each cycle of the loop then we just print that string to the console in this example

 This will of course output: